In Investing, By Richard Garda, on October 9, 2024

 Why Does Compound Interest Exist?

-For savers, compound interest is designed to help you grow your money more quickly.
+For savers, CP is designed to help you grow your money more quickly.
 It allows you to earn more on your savings as time goes on.
 For lenders, compound interest serves as a way to earn more from the money they lend, and it also encourages borrowers to repay loans faster.

 If you take out a loan with compound interest, the best strategy is to pay it back as quickly as possible.
 This will minimize the total interest you end up paying, allowing you to focus on repaying the principal.